RonAaron61/Conway_Game_of_Life/README.md

-# Conway Game of Life on Python
+# Conway's Game of Life on Python

 Creating the [game of life by Conway](https://conwaylife.com/wiki/Conway%27s_Game_of_Life) using python with pygame library